webtap-ai/webtap/tools/tap_generator/README.md

 - If for some reason the tap generator is unable to fullfill a step, it will stop and communicate in the output the step that failed, a short description of the issue and **the name of the file that it hasn't been able to generate**.
 - If you want to fix the issue and continue the process, you can do one of the following options:
   a.
 Read the debug_trace.log and try to fix the issue.
-  b. **(Recommended)** Simply manually generaate the file that hasn't been generated and restart the process
+  b. **(Recommended)** Simply manually generate the file that hasn't been generated and restart the process